-The Orchestra was founded by Charles McCary thirty-seven years ago when a group of local professional musicians debuted as the Finger Lakes Orchestra.
+The Orchestra was founded by Charles McCary forty-one years ago when a group of local professional musicians debuted as the Finger Lakes Orchestra.

 Distinguished conductor and Pulitzer Prize winning composer KAREL HUSA, became Music Director of the orchestra in 1977 and served until 1984.
 He led the CCO in over 50 performances including ballets, oratorios, commissioned works, premieres, and many of his own works.
 Husa reunited with the CCO at a Chamber Series concert when his Sonatina for Violin and Piano was featured during the CCO’s 30th Anniversary Season.